Women in government: Italy

 In 2014 Renzi cabinet was the first Italian government in which the number of female ministers was equal to the number of male ministers, excluding the prime minister.
 After 2018 Italian general election 35% of lawmakers of both chambers of the parliament were women, reaching the highest level in Italian history.
 In 2018, Maria Elisabetta Alberti Casellati, member of Forza Italia party, was elected Senate president, becoming the first women to serve in the second highest office of the state.
 In 2019, Marta Cartabia became the first woman to serve as Constitutional Court president.

-After the 2022 Italian general election and the victory of the centre-right coalition, President Sergio Matterella appointed Brothers of Italy leader Giorgia Meloni as Prime Minister of Italy.
+After the 2022 Italian general election and the victory of the centre-right coalition, President Sergio Mattarella appointed Brothers of Italy leader Giorgia Meloni as Prime Minister of Italy.
 Giorgia Meloni was sworn in on October 22, 2022, becoming the first-ever female head of government in Italy.

 Netherlands

 In 2016, the Dutch government achieved their goal for women in top jobs within the government.
 A 30% female share was achieved two years earlier than anticipated.

 In business, the number of women in top jobs is behind in the political sector.
 In 2013, the listed companies inserted a 'one in three' rule, which meant that of every three top jobs, one must be exerted by a woman.
 Not long after, it turned out companies did not put much effort in to achieving this goal, as in practice even less than one in every ten top jobs was occupied by women.
 The goal for women in top jobs was postponed to 2023.
 The government and business sector agreed that if every one in five top jobs is not exerted by women, after 2018 the 30% rule will become mandatory.

 Meanwhile, women's quota received a fair share of criticism.
 It has been argued that women should be employed based on their own qualities, not because of their gender.